 Emergency Plan for Off-Campus Programs in Times of Emergency

 While you are abroad, you are subject to the laws of the country you are in, not those of the US or your home country.
 If you are arrested, your home country embassy can only ensure that you receive equal treatment under the terms of local law and procedure.
 You should always, in all circumstances, treat the police with respect and produce any document they may request, without confrontation.
 Do not expect that Colby College or your home country’s embassy can exert any pressure to extricate you from a situation which results from your own inattention to, or disrespect for, the laws of another country.

 We suggest that you prepare all your emergency contacts and information in one place so it is handy when needed.
 Copy down all names, phone numbers, postal and e-mail addresses of people with whom you might need to contact while abroad.

-In case of a program-related, health-related, or personal concern or emergency, your first step is to inform your faculty director.
+In case of a program-related, health-related, or personal concern or emergency, your first step is to inform your program director.

 - Inform your resident director or university contact of your itinerary and contact numbers (or cell phone numbers), if available.

 - Bring your cell phones.